 1 What is self-publishing?

 Self-publishing most generally refers to publishing that is paid for by the author rather than by a publishing company.
-A publisher tends to be defined as the person responsible for a publication (producing it and paying for it).
+A publisher tends to be defined as the person responsible for a publication (the person producing and paying for the book).

 2 How much will it cost?

+Webb Publishing charges an hourly rate for editing and design work, and can also provide a quote for printing and marketing services.
 There are several elements involved in publishing your manuscript: editing, book and cover design, printing & binding, and distributing & marketing your book.
-Webb Publishing charges an hourly rate for editing and design work, and can also provide a separate quote for printing and marketing services.

 3 How long will it take?